aurovrata/hybrid-html-dropdown/examples.markdown

 permalink: /examples/
 nav_order: 4
 ---
+# Examples

-# Hybrid dropdown with multiple nested groups.
+## Hybrid dropdown with multiple nested groups.

 Unlike `<select/>` dropdown fields, Hybrid Dropdowns can be constructed with multiple nested groups,  this is especially useful to display hierarchical list such as WordPress taxonomies with multiple branches, however this is only possible using the JSON dataset construct,